SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 $ A_"asset" = frac(A_"usdn" P_"usdn", P_"asset") = frac(A_"usdn" B_"vault", S_"tot") $

-== Yield Distribution

-To avoid that the price of the USDN token largely exceeds the value of \$1, yields are distributed by increasing every holder's balance and the total supply of USDN proportionally to maintain a price close to the desired value.

-=== Wrapped USDN

-Not all DeFi protocols support tokens which balance increases over time without transfers.
-To help wit integration, a wrapped version of the token, WUSDN, was created.
-This token behaves like a normal ERC20 token and sees its price increase over time, instead of the balances.

 == Yield Sources

 From @eq:usdn_price, it is clear that the USDN price is influenced by the total assets held in the protocol's vault.
 As such, if the vault balance increases as a result of position fees, losses from long positions, or funding payments, the USDN price will rise.
 When a certain threshold is reached, the token rebases to a price slightly above \$1 by increasing the total supply and balance of each holder.
 This increase in balance represents the yield of the USDN token.
+The rebase mechanism ensures that yields do not indice a price that significantly exceeds the value of \$1.

+=== Wrapped USDN

+Not all DeFi protocols support tokens which balance increases over time without transfers.
+To help wit integration, a wrapped version of the token, WUSDN, was created.
+This token behaves like a normal ERC20 token and sees its price increase over time, instead of the balances.

 = Vault